-Petrolympic has completed the Acid Stimulation on the 80-2V well located on the Chittam Ranch property in the Texas Maverick Basin.
-The operator, Big Shell Oil and Gas, Inc. ("Big Shell"), stimulated the lowest level reservoir and will appraise the reservoir characteristics of multiple stacked oil bearing horizons starting with the bottom and working its way up.
-The target reservoir is now on test and Petrolympic expects to announce production rates in the near term.
+Petrolympic has completed the acid stimulation on the 80-2V well located on the Chittim Ranch property in the Texas Maverick Basin.
+The operator, Big Shell Oil and Gas, Inc. ("Big Shell"), recently stimulated the lowest level reservoir, which was a previously unexplored zone.